timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 we face problems in life where there are discrepancies between feelings we have and feelings we want and between outcomes we have and outcomes we want.
-In order to achieve the feelings and outcomes we desire, it is helpful to understand how we came to our undesired states in the first place.
+To achieve the feelings and outcomes we desire, it is helpful to understand how we came to our undesired states in the first place.
 Moreover, I believe we increase our probability of successfully achieving our goals by systematically investigating the factors currently causing our